Music of South Africa: Classical and art music

 Classical and art music in South Africa reached its zenith of popularity in the mid-20th century and was primarily composed by a triumvirate of Afrikaner composers known as the "fathers of South African art music".
 These composers were Arnold van Wyk, Hubert du Plessis, and Stefans Grové.
 All three composers were White South Africans, yet harbored very different views on Apartheid, which was state policy at the time.
-Stefans Grové was one of the first white composers to incorporate Black African music into his compositions, and openly rejected apartheid ideals in an effort to fuse his "Western art and his physical, African space".
+Stefans Grové was among the first white composers to incorporate Black African music into his works and openly rejected apartheid ideals in an effort to fuse his "Western art and his physical, African space".
 Arnold Van Wyk became known for his government-endorsed nationalistic compositions, though he himself was reluctant to support the apartheid administration.
-Hubert Du Plessis, on the other hand, was a very strong Afrikaner nationalist, and experienced a "growing consciousness" of his heritage which made him proud to compose such pieces.
-Du Plessis' works included chamber music, orchestral pieces, and many pieces for the piano.
+Hubert Du Plessis, by contrast, was a strong Afrikaner nationalist and experienced a "growing consciousness" of his heritage, which made him proud to compose such pieces.
+Du Plessis's works included chamber music, orchestral pieces, and numerous piano pieces.

 Wouter Kellerman, a South African flautist, producer, and composer, is a two-time Grammy Award winner.